Foysalgebt12/CP-Risk-Factors-Analysis/README.md

 # Cerebral-Palsy-CP-Risk-Factors-Analysis
- Analyzing risk factors for Cerebral Palsy (CP) involves a comprehensive investigation into the factors that contribute to the development of this neurological condition in children.
+Cerebral Palsy (CP) is a group of permanent movement disorders that appear in early childhood, primarily affecting body movement and muscle coordination.
+Understanding the risk factors associated with CP is crucial for early diagnosis and intervention, which can significantly improve the quality of life for affected individuals.
+Analyzing risk factors for CP involves a comprehensive investigation into the factors that contribute to the development of this neurological condition in children.
 This analysis typically encompasses a multidimensional approach  to elucidate the complex etiology of CP.

+Objective
+The primary objective of this study is to identify and analyze the risk factors that differentiate individuals with CP from those without the condition (Non-CP).
+By comparing these two groups, we aim to uncover significant predictors that could potentially aid in the early detection and prevention of CP.

+Methods
+We utilized a comprehensive dataset comprising various demographic, prenatal, and perinatal variables.
+The data was processed and analyzed using several methods, including machine learning models and logistic regression.

+Logistic Regression
+Logistic regression modeling was performed to identify the most significant predictors of CP.
+This approach included:

+Feature Selection: Identifying the most relevant variables through statistical methods.
+Multicollinearity Assessment: Using Variance Inflation Factor (VIF) to ensure no multicollinearity issues were present, with acceptable VIF values being less than 10.
+Goodness-of-Fit Evaluation: The Hosmer-Lemeshow test was conducted to evaluate the model's goodness-of-fit.
+The performance of the logistic regression model was also assessed using metrics such as AUC-ROC score, precision, recall, and F1-score.

+Machine Learning Models
+We employed Random Forest, XGBoost, and Support Vector Machine (SVM) classifiers.
+Each model was built with pipelines that included essential preprocessing steps like imputation and scaling of features.

+To ensure the robustness of our models, we employed a five-fold cross-validation method for validation and conducted hyperparameter tuning using both grid search and random search techniques.
+The performance of the models was evaluated based on accuracy, AUC-ROC, precision, recall, and F1-score metrics.

+Deep Learning Model
+A deep learning-based feedforward neural network (FFN) model was developed to identify risk factors.
+This model was trained and validated over 100 epochs.
+The training accuracy and validation accuracy were monitored, along with the corresponding losses.